-- Determine eligibility: individual Farm Certification, Group Certification, or Communal Farmer Group.
-Farm groups and communal farm groups can be co-operatives, associations or similar organizations.
-The Farm Group or Communal Farm Group can be self-organized and run by members or organized by a separate entity such as a trader or a broker.
-During the certification process, the legal entity that is managing the group will liaise with the Certification Body. - 2.
-Contact an approved Certification Body (CB). - 3.
-Fill out the application form from the CB. - 4.
+- 1. Contact an approved certification body (CB). - 2.
+Fill out the application form from the CB. - 3.
 The CB will respond with an offer that includes their fee structure.
-It's a good idea to apply with more than one CB to compare prices and timeline. - 5.
-Select an offer and sign a contract with the CB. - 6.
+It's a good idea to apply with more than one CB to compare prices and timeline. - 4.
+Select an offer and sign a contract with the CB. - 5.
 Read this document carefully.
-Prepare as well as you can; this will save time and money during the audit. - 7.
-On-site audit is conducted

-Individual Farm Certification:

-• The CB will send an auditor to your operation(s) to interview staff, and review documents and procedures against the requirements of the standard.
+Prepare as well as you can; this will save time and money during the audit. - The CB will send an auditor to your operations to interview staff, and review documents and procedures against the requirements of the standard.
 This is the on-site audit.
 In your first year, this will be scheduled.
-In following years, it may be announced or semi-announced.
+In following years, it may be announced or semiannounced. - 7.

-Farm Group Certification:

-- The Internal Control System (ICS) will carry out internal annual inspections of each group member on their farm. - The ICS will work with the CB to conduct a risk assessment, which informs the number of farms needed to be inspected during the audit.
-The CB will audit the ICS and conduct on-site audits of a sample of farms.

-Communal Farm Group:

-- The ICS will carry out internal annual inspections of each group member on their farm. - The ICS will work with the CB to conduct a risk assessment, which informs the number of farms needed to be inspected during the audit.
-The CB will audit the ICS and the Communal Farmer Group plans and conduct on-site audits of a sample of farms including the use of animal-based assessments.
-For more information on Communal Farmer Group see Section E. - 8.
 A report of the audit will be sent to the CB office; a separate person will review them and make a final certification decision.
 If you fail to meet any requirements designated major or minor, you will be given a period of time to correct them.
 If you fail to meet critical requirements at your first audit you will not be certified.
-If you fail to meet critical requirements at subsequent audits you will be suspended. - 9.
-Once all corrections have been completed, the CB will issue an RAS Scope Certificate.
-This certificate will have to be renewed yearly, with an audit each time. - 10.
-The CB may visit without advance notice, to make sure that you are still following the requirements. - 11.
-Supply chain companies should request Transaction Certificates when you ship certified goods, in order to show your customers that the material is certified.
-Goods shipped without a Transaction Certificate are not considered certified.
+If you fail to meet critical requirements at subsequent audits you will be suspended.

+- 8. Once all corrections have been completed, the CB will issue an RWS Scope Certificate.
+This certificate will have to be renewed yearly, with an audit each time. - 9.
+The CB may visit without advance notice, to make sure that you are still following the requirements. - 10.
+Supply chain companies should request transaction certificates when you ship certified goods, in order to show your customers that the material is certified.
+Goods shipped without a transaction certificate are not considered certified.